ImmortalDemonGod/mastery-engine/README.md

 ### What This Means

-**Your Contribution:** The engineering achievement is the **system architecture** that enables runtime AST mutation, shadow worktree isolation, and cost-optimized LLM validation—not the specific curriculum problems.
+**Our Contribution:** The engineering achievement is the **system architecture** that enables runtime AST mutation, shadow worktree isolation, and cost-optimized LLM validation—not the specific curriculum problems.

 **License:** See [LICENSE](LICENSE) and [NOTICE](NOTICE) files for complete terms.